 The first introduction a prospective buyer has of your home is the photos they see online.
 If they are not professional quality, they are not doing you justice as a seller.
-Online images that are dark, blurry, turned sideways or upside down is not acceptable.
+Online images that are dark, blurry, turned sideways, or upside down is not acceptable.

-If you thought all agents were the same this is where you find out that is not true.
+If you thought all agents were the same, this is where you find out that is not true.
 How and where your realtor markets your home can make a difference in how fast you sell it and how much you make on the deal.

 In addition to the quality of photos mentioned above, you need your home to get exposure on all the hot social media spots.
 Does your agent have a website where he will promote your listing?
 Is it on Zillow?
 Does your agent have a Facebook page where he posts your listing?
 Did your agent kick off the marketing of your home with an Open House to generate excitement?

-If the response to any of the above was “no” then perhaps you need to have a conversation with your listing agent.
+If the response to any of the above was “no,” then perhaps you need to have a conversation with your listing agent.

 Your Home Is Cluttered

-When you listed your home, there should have been a conversation with your Realtor about presenting your home in it’s best possible light.
+When you listed your home, there should have been a conversation with your Realtor about presenting your home in its best possible light.
 Part of the process to that end should include decluttering your living space.

 Closets should be only ¾ full, likewise every drawer and cabinet in the home.
 Excess furniture that makes your living space appear cramped should go into storage.
 Personal family items such as photos, awards, trophies, sports memorabilia, and religious icons should be removed and packed away.
-Last but not least your home should be white glove clean.
+Last but not least, your home should be white-glove clean.

-Your Home in Disrepair is not a Good Look
+Your Home in Disrepair is Not a Good Look

 Over time you perhaps have become so accustomed to ignoring minor repairs that you think they are not a big deal.
 They are to a buyer.
 If you have peeling paint, broken floor tiles, leaky faucets, damaged countertops, and stained carpeting, this is going to be a significant buyer turnoff.

-Not only does it make your home appear undesirable but it leads buyers to believe that if you neglected what is out in plain sight, you probably didn’t maintain the systems in your home either.
+Not only does it make your home appear undesirable, but it leads buyers to believe that if you neglected what is out in plain sight, you probably didn’t maintain the systems in your home either.

-Major Repairs or Mechanical Replacements Looming
+Significant Repairs or Mechanical Replacements Looming

 Home Has an Odor Problem

 Funky smells are big turnoffs for buyers.
 I can’t emphasize this too much.
-If your house smells of doggie or animal urine, cigarette smoke, old greasy kitchen, or mold you need to address this if you expect to sell your home.
+If your house smells of doggie or animal urine, cigarette smoke, old greasy kitchen, or mold, you need to address this if you expect to sell your home.

 You Hang Around During Showings